 If you are asked to speak with a reporter -- before, during or after an event -- and are not interested or unavailable, it's OK to say, "No, thank you."
-The Marketing team wants you to feel comfortable, so another spokesperson can be identified.
+The Communications & PR team wants you to feel comfortable, so another spokesperson can be identified.

-In the event of crisis communication, please refer media to the Marketing Department.
+In the event of crisis communication, please refer media to the Director of Communications.
 See later in this section for details.

-MESSAGING AND TALKING POINTS
+SPECIAL OLYMPICS WISCONSIN MESSAGING AND TALKING POINTS